 The importance of internet engagement

 People are spending more time online than ever before, which means that there are more eyes on your online presence and more competition for their attention.
-Small businesses, on the other hand, have a potential to use online involvement in a unique way to develop a real community.
+Small businesses, on the other hand, have the potential to use online involvement in a unique way to develop a real community.

 Brands need to counteract the social media noise, think ‘less is more,’ and create messaging that actually resonates with their key audience.